A Modified Gravity Theory: Null Aether: Introduction

 So vector-tensor theories of gravity are of physical importance today because they may shed some light on the internal structure of quantum gravity theories.
 One such theory is Einstein-Aether theory \cite{jm,jac} in which the aether field is assumed to be timelike and therefore breaks the boost sector of the Lorentz symmetry.
 This theory has been investigated over the years from various respects \cite{ej1,ej2,gej,tm,bjs,bbm,gs,bs,dww,bsv,gur,gsen,cl,zfs1,bdfsz,zfs2,zzbfs,bl,ab}.
 There also appeared some related works \cite{rizzo,acw,ct,cpw} which discuss the possibility of a spacelike aether field breaking the rotational invariance of space.
 The internal structure and dynamics of such theories are still under examination; for example, the stability problem of the aether field has been considered in \cite{cdgt,dj}.\footnote{Breaking of Lorentz symmetry is discussed also in \cite{cg}.} Of course, to gain more understanding in these respects, one also needs explicit analytic solutions to the fairly complicated equations of motion that these theories possess.

 In this paper, we propose yet another possibility, namely, the possibility of a \textit{null} aether field which dynamically couples to the metric tensor of spacetime.
-Such a vector field picks up a preferred null direction in spacetime and violates the local Lorentz invariance explicitly.
 From now on, we shall refer to the theory constructed in this way as Null Aether Theory (NAT).
-This construction enables us to naturally introduce an extra degree of freedom, i.e. the spin-0 part of the aether field, which is a scalar field that has a mass in general.
-By using this freedom, we show that it is possible to construct exact black hole solutions and nonlinear wave solutions in the theory.\footnote{In the context of Einstein-Aether theory, black hole solutions were considered in \cite{ej1,ej2,gej,tm,bjs,bbm,gs,bs,dww,bsv} and linearized plane wave solutions were studied in \cite{jm1}.} Indeed, assuming the null aether vector field ($v_\m$) is proportional to the one of the principal null direction(s) of the Weyl tensor ($l_\m$), i.e. $v_\m=\p(x)l_\m$, where $\p(x)$ is the spin-0 aether field, we first discuss the Newtonian limit of NAT and show that the theory exactly recovers general relativity with the meaning that the solar system observations put no constraints on the parameters of the theory in this approximation.
-We then proceed to construct exact spherically symmetric black hole solutions to the full nonlinear theory in four dimensions.
-Among these, there are Vaidya-type nonstationary solutions which do not need the existence of any extra matter field: the null aether field present in the very foundation of the theory behaves, in a sense, as a null matter to produce such solutions.
-For special values of the parameters of the theory, there are also stationary Schwarzschild-(A)dS type solutions that exist even when there is no explicit cosmological constant in the theory, Reissner-Nordstr\"{o}m-(A)dS type solutions with some \ql charge" sourced by the aether, and solutions of conformal gravity that contain a term growing linearly with radial distance and so associated with the flatness of the galaxy rotation curves.
-Our exact solutions perfectly match the solutions in the Newtonian limit when the aether field is on the order of the Newtonian potential.
+This construction enables us to naturally introduce an scalar degree of freedom, i.e. the spin-0 part of the aether field, which is a scalar field that has a mass in general.
+By using this freedom, we show that it is possible to construct exact black hole solutions and nonlinear wave solutions in the theory.\footnote{In the context of Einstein-Aether theory, black hole solutions were considered in \cite{ej1,ej2,gej,tm,bjs,bbm,gs,bs,dww,bsv} and plane wave solutions were studied in \cite{jm1,obw,ghlp}.} Indeed, assuming the null aether vector field ($v_\m$) is parallel to the one null leg ($l_\m$) of the viel-bein at each spacetime point, i.e. $v_\m=\p(x)l_\m$, where $\p(x)$ is the spin-0 aether field, we first discuss the Newtonian limit of NAT and then proceed to construct exact spherically symmetric black hole solutions to the full nonlinear theory in four dimensions.
+In the Newtonian limit, we considered three different forms of the aether field: {\bf a) } $v_{\mu}=a_{\, \mu}+k_{\mu}$ where $a_{\mu}$ is a constant vector representing the background aether field and $k_{\mu}$ is the perturbed aether field. {\bf b)} $\phi=\phi_{0}+\phi_{1}$ and $ l_\m=\d_\m^0+(1-\Phi-\Psi)\frac{x^i}{r}\d_\m^i $ where $\phi_{0}$ is a nonzero constant and $\phi_{1}$ is the perturbed scalar aether field. {\bf c)} The case where $\phi_{0}=0$.